MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_create_circuit.md

 ## -remarks

 An AcxFactoryCircuit represents a factory object capable of creating an ACXCIRCUIT on demand.

-A driver can register one or more ACXFACTORYCIRCUIT with ACX, this action let ACX know that the driver is capabile of creating ACXCIRCUITs of a well defined type.
+A driver can register one or more ACXFACTORYCIRCUIT with ACX, this action will let ACX know that the driver is capable of creating ACXCIRCUITs of a well defined type.

 ACX invokes the ACXFACTORYCIRCUIT's callbacks when it detects that an audio path requires one of the factory provided ACXCIRCUITs.